blitz/nezha-dev-env/README.md

 [direnv](https://direnv.net/), which makes this automatic when you `cd` into the directory.

+If you enter this shell the first time, it will be slow, because the cross-compilation toolchain is built.
+Going forward, this toolchain is cached.
+My [Cachix](https://www.cachix.org/) repo may contain prebuilt copies built in this repo via Github Actions.
+You can do `cachix use blitz` to use it.

 After entering the Nix shell, you have access to three tools:

 - `fhs`, which drops you into the Nezha development chroot,